Vintage Green Review and Green Living

-1.)
-We assume most people know more about green living and environmental issues than they actually do.
+Issue 1: We assume most people know more about current environmental issues than they actually do.
 Ourselves included.

-Most people probably DO want to be green, but they might have barrier fears that lead them to believe that green choices aren’t the easiest, fastest or cheapest option… and at the end of the day, they’re just plain tired.
-Or broke.
 They want to ignore it all, assume what they do doesn’t matter, and hope the problem goes away.
-Or they’re overwhelmed and paralyzed by too much information.
+Or, like me, they’re overwhelmed and paralyzed by too much information.